Medial Thighplasty (Inner Thigh Lift) After Weight Loss Surgery

 The belt lipectomy is a big operation.
 The surgery is six hours long.
 There is a bit of recovery time involved.
 It’s probably one of the biggest operations out of all the post-weight loss operations.
 So it is important to take that time to recover before doing an inner thigh lift.

-I just want an inner thigh lift.
+I just want a Medial Thighplasty (Inner Thigh Lift).
 What can I do?

 For post-weight loss, the majority of patients want to remove tummy skin first, and then get rid of excess thigh skin.
 Yet not all patients that come in to see Doctor Bernard for excess inner thigh skin need work on the tummy as well.